 A quick way to tell if a species is a water snake is that water snakes do not swim high on the water and their head is not elevated when they swim.
 Copperheads will very rarely go in the water but they are typically found elsewhere.
 When water snakes are threatened while swimming, they will almost always try to get away by diving underneath the water.

-If you see snakes in or around your home, you should call AnyPest, Inc as soon as possible.
+If you see snakes in or around your home, you should call Lookout Pest Control as soon as possible.
 We will be able to identify whether or not the snake is venomous, the best way to remove the snake, and how to prevent snakes from entering your property in the future.
-At Any Pest, Inc we have been providing expert pest and wildlife control to Georgia residents for over two decades, and we have plenty of experience with snakes.
+At Lookout Pest Control we have been providing expert pest and wildlife control to Georgia residents for over three decades, and we have plenty of experience with snakes.
 You can trust us to provide you with the most efficient, and professional pest removal services in the metro-Atlanta area.